pensjonatus/flash-fiction/blog/brain-junk.md

 ---
-title: 'Brain Junk'
+title: Brain Junk
 date: '2012-12-12'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was a San Francisco party, so it was on a roof.
 Below, the street was going